Precision Medicine & Population Health

 National Academy of Medicine, 2016 Richard & Hinda Rosenthal Symposium: Precision Population Health

 Muin Khoury, CDC Office of Public Health Genomics, keynote address at the 2015 Stanford Center for Population Health Sciences Annual Colloquium, “Precision Public Health in the Era of Precision Medicine,” December 2015

 (Slides from presentation)

-UC San Francisco, in partnership with the White House and the Bill & Melinda Gates Foundation, hosted a Precision Public Health Summit, Precision Public Health Summit: The First 1,000 Days
+UC San Francisco, in partnership with the White House and the Bill & Melinda Gates Foundation, hosted the Precision Public Health Summit, Precision Public Health Summit: The First 1,000 Days.

 Sue Desmond-Hellman TED Talk, “A smarter, more precise way to think about public health.”

 Bayer R, Galea S. Public Health in the Precision-Medicine Era.
 N Engl J Med.
 2015;373(6):499-501.